aws-samples/serverless-dotnet-demo/README.md

 There are four implementations included in the repository, covering a variety of Lambda runtimes and features.
 All of the implementations use 1024MB of memory with Graviton2 (ARM64) as default.
 Tests have been executed against x86_64 architectures for comparison.

-### .NET Core 3.1
 There is a separate project for each of the four Lambda functions, as well as a shared library that contains the data access implementations.
-It uses the hexagonal architecture pattern to decouple the entry points, from the main domain logic and the storage logic.
-It uses .NET Core 3.1 to allow a direct comparison to .NET 6 benchmarks.
+It uses the hexagonal architecture pattern to decouple the entry points, from the main domain and storage logic.

 ### .NET 6
-There is a separate project for each of the four Lambda functions, as well as a shared library that contains the data access implementations.
-It uses the hexagonal architecture pattern to decouple the entry points, from the main domain logic and the storage logic.
-The functions are build using the standard pattern of having a class and a Handler method.
-This is the same as required when using .NET Core 3.1.

-This is the simples route to upgrade a .NET Core 3.1 function to use .NET 6 as it only requires upgrading the function runtime, project target framework and any dependencies as per the final section of [this link](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/).
+This implementation is the simples route to upgrade a .NET Core 3.1 function to use .NET 6 as it only requires upgrading the function runtime, project target framework and any dependencies as per the final section of [this link](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/).

 ### .NET 6 Top Level Statements
-There is a separate project for each of the four Lambda functions, as well as a shared library that contains the data access implementations.
-It uses the hexagonal architecture pattern to decouple the entry points, from the main domain logic and the storage logic.

-The Lambda implementation uses the new features detailed in [this link](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/) including
+This implementation uses the new features detailed in [this link](https://aws.amazon.com/blogs/compute/introducing-the-net-6-runtime-for-aws-lambda/) including
 - Top Level Statements
 - Source generation
 - Executable assemblies